Roaming in Red Wing

 The 1874 stone Moondance Inn has five rooms, each with two-person whirlpool and electric fireplace, and a next-door guest house that is pet- and child-friendly and sleeps up to 10.
 866-388-8145.

 The Round Barn Farm B&B is just south of town, 866-763-2276.

 The 1875 St. James Hotel has 60 individually decorated rooms in old and new wings; some people prefer the older rooms.
 There are two restaurants and live music on Friday nights at Jimmy's pub.
 An inside court is lined with small shops.
 800-252-1875.

-Groups may like the three-bedroom Red Wing Church House, a renovated 1880s former Lutheran church.
+There are also many vacation rentals for groups, such as the three-bedroom Red Wing Church House, a renovated 1880s former Lutheran church.